 - Hex editor, including ASCII and disassembler viewing modes

 - Scriptable recovery, analysis, or partitioning

-In addition, there are Support and Sponsor Units; they are intended to sponsor the developer of DFSee or requested in some cases of extensive support.
+As of version 17.0, DFSee is now free for unlimited use without any registration requirement.
+We are currently offering Support and Sponsor Units only; they are intended to sponsor the developer of DFSee or requested in some cases of extensive support.

 DFsee will run on almost anything that has an x86 CPU in it.

 Note for upgraders